Investigating Membership Inference Attacks under Data Dependencies: Introduction

 Prior work has shown the importance of studying MIA performance both theoretically and empirically~\cite{jayaraman_evaluating_2019, jayaraman2020revisiting}.
 Thus, we also study the effect of data dependencies on the \emph{empirical performance} of MIAs under different instantiations of our membership experiment.
 Using six real-world datasets, we evaluate the performance of off-the-shelf attacks.
 These attacks have black-box query access to the target model and are given no additional background information about the data dependencies we consider.
 Using these attacks, we investigate three different types of data dependencies.
 First, to study the extent to which data dependencies can affect MIAs, we artificially split a dataset into members and non-members using a clustering algorithm.
 Our results show that data dependencies can lead to perfect membership inference even in the presence of DP training.
 Second, we investigate the effects of an explicit bias in an attribute of the training set.
 In particular, we create a gender and an education bias in the training set, and see that MIA performance typically increases as the training set bias becomes more pronounced.
 Finally, we consider MIA performance on various real-world examples of data dependencies that occur during data collection.
 For example, we study the effect of all members being from a specific health region (or hospital) and non-members from all other regions.
 We also study the performance of MIAs when members and non-members come from the same source (the US Census) but are curated by different researchers.

 In all of our evaluations with statistical dependencies among training samples we find a significant increase in MIA performance over the related work where all samples are Independent and Identically Distributed (IID)~\cite{shokri2016membership,jayaraman_evaluating_2019, jayaraman2020revisiting, yeom2017privacy,jagielski2020auditing, nasr2021adversary}.
 This shows that the assumption of data independence among training samples underestimates the attack performance.
-Our empirical evaluation confirms that the guarantees of DP do not apply once we consider dependent data, and thus DP mechanisms are not a cure-all solution for membership inference.
-This highlights the importance of considering correlated data in future MIA evaluations and urges new research to develop defences that can detect these vulnerabilities and act accordingly to protect the data samples.
+Our empirical evaluation yields attack performance greater than the bounds of DP, which confirms that the currently known DP bounds do not apply once we consider dependent data, and thus DP mechanisms are not a cure-all solution for membership inference.
+This highlights the importance of considering data dependencies in future MIA evaluations and urges new research to develop better defences, and more realistic theoretical bounds on MIA performance.